Skip to content

 How extensive will the renovation be?

-The library board has not yet determined the scope of a potential renovation.
 The board issued a Request for Qualifications for Architectural Services (RFQ) in February 2024 seeking planning, design, and cost estimates for a three-tiered plan that will respond to different budget scenarios:

 How will the library renovation be paid for?